fieldtrip/website/faq/how_does_the_filter_padding_in_preprocessing_work.md

 ---
 layout: default
-tags: faq preprocessing artifact filter
+tags: [faq, preprocessing, artifact, filter]
 ---

 ## How does the filter padding in preprocessing work?